Jorgelina-Etchevest/student-performance-analytics-r/README.md

   <img src="images/workflow.png" alt="Project Workflow" width="90%">
 </p>

-The project follows a modular workflow designed to ensure reproducibility and maintainability.
+The project follows a modular workflow where every stage of the analysis is implemented as an independent R script.

-Each stage of the analysis is implemented in an independent R script, allowing the entire project to be executed sequentially while automatically generating reports and visualizations.
+Executing the scripts sequentially automatically reproduces the complete analytical process, generating statistical reports and visualizations without requiring manual intervention.

 ---